 The capital of Wales since 1955, it is one of Britain’s leading urban centres between the port and a castle.

 Caerphilly Castle.
-Guarding the entrance to the Rhumney Valley to the north of Cardiff, it is one of Britain’s finest examples of a 13th-century fortress with water defenses – the biggest castle in Wales.
+Guarding the entrance to the Rhumney Valley to the north of Cardiff, it is one of Britain’s finest examples of a 13th-century fortress with water defences – the biggest castle in Wales.
 Began by Gilbert de Clare o 1268, Edward II took refuge here.
-Cross the first moat into a long rectangular outer defense and then another moat into the larger inner castle with siege engines, a luxury 13th century apartment in the inner east gate gatehouse, and a wooden fighting platform.
+Cross the first moat into a long rectangular outer defence and then another moat into the larger inner castle with siege engines, a luxury 13th-century apartment in the inner east gate gatehouse, and a wooden fighting platform.
 The SE tower is in ruins and leaning at a precarious angle.
 The guardroom had bench-style toilets that emptied directly into the moat below.

 Tredeger House.
 In Newport, this red-brick mansion was owned by the Morgan family who after 1913, used it as a weekend party place.
 They were bankrupt by 1950 when it became a Catholic school and all the furniture was auctioned off.
 Owned by the National Trust, some period furniture has been replaced but the highlight is all the oak paneling and floors (one-floor board is 13m long).
 The gardens have an orchard, cedar, and orangery portions.